Trustees & Advocates

 Liz Salmon | Trustee

-Liz is a quality a practice development manager with Livability, the disability charity which connects people with their communities.
+Liz is a quality practice development manager with Livability, the disability charity which connects people with their communities.
 After completing a music degree, Liz trained as a social worker and has 25 years of experience across social care gained from roles as a practitioner, manager and educator.
-Liz is passionate about diversity, wellbeing and enabling people to make music in a way which is right for them.
+Liz is passionate about diversity, wellbeing and enabling people to make music.

 Julian Stodd | Trustee